 8 I point not out to you a man who strikes the pious, or reviles:

 9 Let him not love to speak ill words: but fear the One who holds all four

 HYMN XLII.
 Pusan.

-I SHORTEN our ways, O Pusan, move aside obstruction in the path:
+I SHORTEN our ways, O Pusan, move aside obstruction

 Go close before us, cloud-born God.